Beor (biblical figure): Islamic tradition

-The Baghdadi historian Al-Masudi said in his book Meadows of Gold and Mines of Gems that Balaam ben Beor was in a village in the lands of Shem (Canaan), and he is the son of Baura (Beor) ben Sanur ben Waseem ben Moab ben Lot ben Haran (PUT), and his prayers were answered, so his folks asked him to pray against Joshua ben Nun but he could not do it, so he advised some of the kings of the giants to show the pretty women and release them toward the camp of Joshua ben Nun, and so they did, and they (the Israelites) hurried up to the women and the plague spread among them and seventy thousand of them died.
+The Baghdadi historian Al-Masudi said in his book Meadows of Gold and Mines of Gems that Balaam ben Beor was in a village in the lands of Shem (Canaan), and he is the son of Baura (Beor) ben Sanur ben Waseem ben Moab ben Lot ben Haran (PUT), and his prayers were answered.
+So his people asked him to pray against Joshua ben Nun but he could not do it.
+So he advised some of the kings of the giants to show the pretty women and release them toward the camp of Joshua ben Nun, and this they did.
+The Israelites hurried to the women and a plague spread among them, resulting in the deaths of seventy thousand people.

 Archaeology

 A c. late 9th century BCE inscription on wall plaster discovered at the archaeological site of Deir Alla in Balqa Governorate, Jordan, records a prophecy of Balaam, who is named as son of Beor.